garrandall/popular-music-data/tracks/mary-did-you-know-jordan-smith.md

 You've kissed the face of God?

 Oh, Mary, did you know
-Mary, did you know, ooh
+Mary, did you know, oh

 Oh, the blind will see
 The deaf will hear